 The super-fit women who do not accept the advice or help in moderating their lifestyle can end up having to go to fertility clinics for IVF.
 However, even then, the ovulation stimulation medicine may not work, as their system is so severely shut down.
 They find this very difficult to accept because, to stimulate the ovaries, it’s not a higher dose of hormones that they may need, but a completely different type of stimulation that works on the hypothalamus and the pituitary gland that has shut down due to their extreme lifestyle.
 They really do need to tone down their fitness regime for any medicine to work.

 The sole purpose of the body is to look after you.
 If you, through your life-style, are giving your body the impression that your life is too tough and difficult, then it won’t allow you to get pregnant.
 It’s actually pretty simplistic, but that’s exactly what happens.
 People find it difficult to understand that it is simply self-preservation.

 What other problems can arise from ‘too much’ fitness?

-If their oestrogen levels are low as their ovaries are shut down, then they develop bone loss that can lead to osteoporosis, faster ageing of the arteries of the heart, faster overall ageing and any other symptom of inadequate oestrogen levels.
+If their estrogen levels are low as their ovaries are shut down, then they develop bone loss that can lead to osteoporosis, faster aging of the arteries of the heart, faster overall aging and any other symptom of inadequate estrogen levels.